Images of the Ultra-High Energy Cosmic Rays from Point Sources: Results

 \subsection{Observed fluxes}

-In our previous paper \cite{dolgikh2022causticlike} we have shown that in the regime of small angle scattering UHECR from point source form a caustic pattern at distance equal to tens of coherent length from the source.
-This pattern consist of regions with density of UHECRs larger or smaller compared to isotropic averaged.
-By shape of those regions on sphere around source we called them knots, filaments and voids.
-Typical flux in knots is 10 times larger compared to average, in filaments at least 2 times larger and in voids at least two times smaller.
+In our previous paper \citet{dolgikh2022causticlike} we have shown that in the regime of small angle scattering UHECR from point source form a caustic pattern at distance equal to tens of coherent length from the source.
+This pattern consist of regions with density of UHECRs larger or smaller compared to isotropic averaged. {Due to the shape of these regions} on sphere around source we called them {magnetic} knots, filaments and voids.
+Typical flux in knots is 10 times larger compared to average, in filaments at least 2 times larger and in {magnetic} voids at least two times smaller.
 By average, we mean the expected flux from the source, assuming that it follows the inverse-square law.

-We studied propagation of UHECR protons with energies $E>10^{19}$ eV in the turbulent inter-galactic magnetic field with strength $B=1$~nG and coherent length $\lambda_\mathrm{c}=1$~Mpc.
+We studied propagation of UHECR protons with energies $E>10^{19}$ eV in the turbulent intergalactic magnetic field with strength $B=1$~nG and coherent length $\lambda_\mathrm{c}=1$~Mpc.
 For such parameters of magnetic field non-trivial UHECR pattern exist at all distances in nearby LSS up to 100 Mpc, from which most of UHECR at highest energies arrive in the Earth detectors.

 First, we examine the properties of the observed signal as a function of UHECR energy and a distance to the source.
 In Fig. \ref{fig:propabilities} we show probability that at a given distance from the source UHECR flux differs from an average one in 2 or 10 times.
 One can see, that most probably the flux from the given source will be lower compared to the average one.
 For 10 \% of sources it is at least two times higher while in up to 75\% of cases it is 2 times smaller.
-Only in a few percent of cases (in knots) flux can be enhanced 10 times and more $F/F_\mathrm{av}>10$.
-On the other hand in up to 55 \% of cases flux can be reduced in 10 times $F/F_\mathrm{av}<10$ in voids.
-This mean that for most of sources UHECR flux will stay same or will be reduced, while only for small fraction of sources it will be significantly increased, giving possibility to observe 'hot spot' in the UHECR spectrum.
+Only in a few percent of cases ({located in the magnetic knots relative to the observer}) the flux can be enhanced 10 times and more $F/F_\mathrm{av}>10$.
+On the other hand in up to 55 \% of {the} cases {the} flux can be reduced in 10 times $F/F_\mathrm{av}<10$ in {the magnetic} voids.
+This mean{s} that for most of {the} sources {the} UHECR flux will stay same or will be reduced, while only for {a} small fraction of sources it will be significantly increased, giving {the} possibility to observe {a} 'hot spot' in the UHECR spectrum. {The average flux through the sphere remains the same at all distances.
+Particles do not interact when propagating through a magnetic field.}